trivago/jade/README.md

 -------------
 Before starting developing this library we went through other available libraries even thinking about contributing to them.
 But the issue was that customizing those libraries to our needs was complicated and sometimes needed too much effort to even set it up.
-In case of JADE in 5 minutes you can have a fully functional api running.
+In case of Jade in 5 minutes you can have a fully functional API running.

 Getting started
 -------------